flu-crew/dairy-cattle-hpai-experiment/README.md

 **All other data has been deposited at NCBI Genbank with a listing of accessions provided as soon as they have been generated.**

+The raw sequence data will be hosted on AgDataCommons with a DOI pending.

 If you have specific queries, please submit an issue in the git repo, and we will address it as soon as we are able.
 Thank you.